Westo48/clash-discord/README.md

        - uninitiated
          - _this means they aren't verified or they aren't in a claimed clan_

-7. Use ClashDiscord, you are set up!
+7. Use ClashCommander, you are set up!

 # <a id="setup-summary"></a>Setup Summary